moxchain/sdk/src/modules/actor/README.md

     }>
 ```

-Returns an unsigned transaction that can be used to create and actor with the following params and the actor id
+Returns an unsigned transaction that can be used to create an actor with the following params and the actor id

 ## Create actor attributes